SlowReactionTime/star-search/README.md

 # Note

-* ~~The Star Wars API that I used: https://swapi.co/~~ (SW API migrated, so this app was updated accordingly.
+* ~~The Star Wars API that I used: https://swapi.co/~~ (SW API migrated, so this app was updated accordingly as of 6/5/2021.
 For more info: https://swapi.dev/about)
+* ***This API seems to frequenly rearrange IDs and characters/ships/planets.
+Cards and displayed info may mismatch in future's updates.***
 * Using images under the conditions of Fair Use (for educational purpose and self-amusement :sunglasses:).
-* This API seems to frequenly rearrange IDs and characters/ships/planets.
-Cards and displayed info may mismatch in future's updates.